Zach Banner: College career

 Banner had more than 20 college scholarship offers.
 Ultimately, he chose USC over Oklahoma and Washington.

-Banner played tackle at both positions in college football for the USC Trojans football team from 2013 to 2016 under head coaches Steve Sarkisian and Clay Helton.
+Banner played tackle at both positions in college football for the USC Trojans from 2013 to 2016 under head coaches Steve Sarkisian and Clay Helton.
 He played 39 games, and started 37 of them.

 He red-shirted in 2012.
 Banner played only two games during his red-shirted freshman 2013 season, as the back-up offensive tackle against Hawaii and Boston College, before being ruled out for the season due to an injury to both hips that required two hip surgeries.
 He had been born with a condition known as femoroacetabular impingement (FAI) that involved extra bone growth on his hips, that prevented him from squatting past 90 degrees, and had corrective hip surgery to address the problem.

 In 2014 as a sophomore Banner played every game at right tackle and was College Football News Sophomore All-American honorable mention.
 In 2015 as a junior he was First Team All-Pac-12 Conference, Associated Press All-Pac 12 second-team, Phil Steele's All-Pac-12 second-team, CollegeSportsMadness.com All-American third-team, and won USC's Offensive Lineman of the Year Award.
 He started all 14 games and his main position was at right tackle, but he started two games at left tackle during his junior year against Utah and Wisconsin.
 In 2015 he allowed only nine total pressures on 426 pass attempts, according to Pro Football Focus, which graded him as the season's top pass-blocking right tackle, and the 15th-best run-blocking right tackle.

 As a senior in 2016, and captain of the team, he was again All-Pac-12 first-team, was CollegeSportsMadness.com All American first-team, Senior CLASS Award All-American first-team, Phil Steele All-Pac-12 first-team, a finalist for the Senior CLASS Award (given to the nation's top senior excelling in community/classroom/character/competition), and was the team's Co-Offensive Lineman of the Year.
 He was the largest player in college football; at one point in 2015 the Banner weighed 385 lb.
 He played in the Senior Bowl in January 2017.

 Banner also played basketball for USC in 2013, but did not see any playing time.
 Banner joined the historically Jewish, fraternity Zeta Beta Tau, whose members reflected a broad range of ethnicities and races, and majored in Sociology.
 He won the USC Trojans' community service award.